-In year two, we plan to introduce kindergarten to establish Robert Frost Charter School as a complete elementary school, in keeping with the state's standard for kindergarten to be fully incorporated into the public school system.
-Though we will be open to applications across all grades in the early years of operation, once the School fills to capacity, admission will be determined by available space, and therefore, for most students, the entry point will be in either Kindergarten or first grade.
-Should the number of potential students exceed the available spots; a blind, lottery will be conducted to determine which of the older student(s) would be invited to enroll.
-(Also see Admission Procedures)
+Robert Frost Public Charter School introduced kindergarten to establish Robert Frost Public Charter School as a complete elementary school, in keeping with the state's standard for kindergarten to be fully incorporated into the public school system.
+We encourage applications across all grades.
+Admission is determined by available space.
+When the number of potential students exceed the